Xunnamius/hashnav/README.md

 1. trigger - (`object`) Trigger object.
 See [observer trigger](#ot "Jump to it!").
 2. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
 This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments (the function is bound to the current DOM object).
 3. args - (`mixed`, optional) Arguments passed to the observer function when triggered.
 Can either be a single argument or an array of arguments.
-Warning: if your argument is an array, wrap it within another array literal to prevent incorrect processing.
+Warning: if your single argument is an array, wrap it within another array literal to prevent incorrect processing.
 4. scrollToElement - (`mixed`, optional) An ID string/element DOM object that will be scroll to using `Fx.Scroll.toElement()`.
 If `scrollToElement` is `true`, the observing DOM element will be scrolled to instead.